ICT 716 - Agile Software Development

-Through role playing and class discussions, students explore the characteristics and skills of an effective Scrum master, product owner and development team, learn to manage product backlog, and gain understanding of the concepts of technical debt, estimation and velocity.
+Through role playing and class discussions, students explore the characteristics and skills of an effective Scrum Master, Product Owner and Development Team.

 Course Level Learning Outcomes

-- Understand the Agile Software Development principles and the Scrum process, its applicability to software development projects, main roles, artifacts and concepts
+- Understand the Scrum framework, its applicability to software development projects, main roles, events, artifacts and concepts

 - Participate in an Agile Software Development team’s planning and execution processes in a variety of roles

 - Focus on Scrum: theory, values, Scrum Team, roles and responsibilities, events, sprint, artifacts

 - Requirements analysis and modelling in an Agile environments

 - Project management in an Agile environment including gauging progress, realignment, controlling the project, reporting

 - Common tools/concepts: Sprint board, burn down/up charts, velocity

 - Role of Project Manager on Scrum Team